 - Schedule of Eligible Costs

 - Research Platform Support for the CANARIE Registry and Monitoring System

 - Draft Project Agreement (between CANARIE and Lead Contractor)

 - Offline Proposal Submission Form template – This is for drafting purposes only.
 You must submit this information through the online Proposal Submission Form.

 Still have questions?

-Any questions about this call or about CANARIE’s Research Software Program, can be directed via email to firstname.lastname@example.org.
-All questions that are not project-specific, along with their answers, will be posted to the Call 2b Q&A page.
+Any other questions about this call or about CANARIE’s Research Software Program can be directed to firstname.lastname@example.org.
+All questions that are not specific to applicant projects, along with their answers, will be posted to the Call 2b Q&A page.
 Applicants are responsible for checking the site for an updated list of questions and answers.